-A grid of multichannel seismic (MCS) profiles has been completed for the Iheya Knoll region (Fig. F1).
-MCS profiles across the Iheya North Knoll (Fig. F4) demonstrate an igneous intrusion penetrating the trough-filling sediments, which are >1000 m thick (Fig. F4).
-In the middle of Iheya North Knoll, a central valley exhibits relatively disordered seismic reflectors as deep as 400-500 mbsf, suggesting the presence of pumicious pyroclastic flow deposits beneath the surficial hemipelagic sediments rather than massive igneous rocks (Fig. F5).
+A grid of multichannel seismic (MCS) profiles has been completed for the Iheya North Knoll region (Fig. F1).
+MCS profiles across the Iheya North Knoll demonstrate an igneous intrusion penetrating the trough-filling sediments, which are >1000 m thick (Fig. F4).
+In the middle of Iheya North Knoll, a central valley exhibits relatively disordered seismic reflectors as deep as 400-500 mbsf, suggesting the presence of pumiceous volcaniclastic deposits beneath the surficial hemipelagic sediments rather than massive igneous rocks (Fig. F5).

-Pumicious pyroclastic flow deposits have been recovered by numerous gravity cores obtained from the central valley of Iheya North Knoll (Oiwane et al., 2008).
+Pumiceous volcaniclastic deposits have been recovered in numerous shallow (<2 m) gravity cores obtained from the central valley of Iheya North Knoll (Oiwane et al., 2008).
 In all cores, thick pumice layers with coarse to fine grain sizes were found just below the seafloor.
-These layers often contain abundant gas-filled voids accompanied by elemental sulfur and sulfide minerals, probably deposited by gas-rich hydrothermal fluids (Masaki et al., in press).
-These site survey data consistently suggest that multiple and thick volcanic pyroclastic deposits fill the central valley of Iheya North Knoll, providing both potential hydrothermal fluid recharge paths and reservoir and discharge paths (Kumagai et al., in press).
+These layers often contain abundant gas-filled voids accompanied by elemental sulfur and sulfide minerals, probably deposited by gas-rich hydrothermal fluids (Masaki et al., 2011).

+These site survey data consistently suggest that multiple and thick volcaniclastic deposits fill the central valley of Iheya North Knoll, providing potential hydrothermal fluid recharge paths, fluid reservoirs, and discharge paths (Kumagai et al., in press).

 A significant discovery of the seismic reflection survey is the existence of large-scale negatively polarized reflection sequences deep beneath the hill west of the Iheya North hydrothermal vent sites.
 The eastern end of these westward-dipping sequences appears to converge at the seafloor where the vent sites are located (Fig. F6).
-These negative polarity sequences are interpreted to consist of layers of highly porous pumicious volcanic deposits, which could serve as potential migration paths for subseafloor hydrothermal fluids.
-The sequences appear to be as thick as 100 m just beneath the western hill near the vent sites (Fig. F6).
-The negative polarity sequences could also represent a potential fluid reservoir that feeds hydrothermal solutions to the discharge sites along the eastern- and upward-dipping structure (Fig. F6).
-To determine the possible role of these structures in the hydrothermal system, it would be desirable to penetrate and sample these negative polarity sequences.
+These negative polarity sequences are interpreted to consist of layers of highly porous pumiceous volcanic deposits, which could serve as potential migration paths for subseafloor hydrothermal fluids.
+The sequences appear to be as thick as 100 m just beneath the western hill near the vent sites.
+The negative polarity sequences could also represent a potential fluid reservoir that feeds ascending hydrothermal solutions eastward up to the discharge sites along the westward dipping structure.
+To determine the possible role of these structures in the hydrothermal system, it would be desirable to penetrate and sample these negative polarity sequences, a process which was not attempted during Expedition 331.